eobermuhlner/kimage/README.md

 - Type: double

+The factor along both x and y axes by which the input image should be scaled.
+- Values > 1 enlarge the image
+- Values < 1 shrink the image

+If the axes should be scaled by different factors, use `factorX` and `factorY` instead.
+If the absolute target width and height are known, use `width` and `height` instead.

 #### Argument: `factorX`

 - Type: double

+The factor along the x axis by which the input image should be scaled.
+- Values > 1 enlarge the image
+- Values < 1 shrink the image

+Usually used together with `factorY`.
+If both axes are scaled by the same factor, use `factor` instead.
+If the absolute target width is known, use `width` instead.

 #### Argument: `factorY`

 - Type: double

+The factor along the y axis by which the input image should be scaled.
+- Values > 1 enlarge the image
+- Values < 1 shrink the image

+Usually used together with `factorY`.
+If both axes are scaled by the same factor, use `factor` instead.
+If the absolute target height is known, use `height` instead.

 #### Argument: `width`

 - Type: int

+The absolute target width of the output image.

+If you want to scale by a relative factor use `factorX` or `factor` instead.

 #### Argument: `height`

 - Type: int

+The absolute target height of the output image.

+If you want to scale by a relative factor use `factorY` or `factor` instead.

 #### Argument: `method`